Mood disorders are common forms of mental health issues experienced by people worldwide

 Post-traumatic Stress Disorder:

-A disorder that develops in those who experienced a scary, shocking, or dangerous event.
+A disorder develops in those who experienced a scary, shocking, or dangerous event.
 Some are able to recover at six months while others it can take longer.
 You can experience symptoms like flashbacks, nightmares, frightening thoughts, angry outbursts, and being constantly on edge.
 Treatment includes antidepressants, exposure therapy, and cognitive reconstructing.

 Seasonal Affective Disorder: